JorjaFox/library/unsorted/2007-06-14-sara_sidle__board_game_bio_.md

 ==Biography==

 The newest member of the team, Sara was the only child of two ex-hippies.
 Her drive, discipline, and intellect sets her apart from those around her.
 She graduated from Harvard with a degree in Physics and earned her masters at Berkley, where she met Grissom when she attended one of his guest lectures.
-After working with the San Francisco Coroner&#8217;s Office, Grissom recruited her to join his team.
+After working with the San Francisco Coroner's Office, Grissom recruited her to join his team.

 [[Category:CSI]]
 [[Category:Characters]]